ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 (installation-back-up-your-data)=
 ## Back up your data

-If you're installing Ubuntu on a PC or laptop that you've used previously, back up your data before you start the installation.
+If you're installing Ubuntu on a PC or laptop that you've used previously, back up your data before you start the installation:

-Move any **files** that you want to keep to another storage device, such as an external disk or a USB drive.
+* Move any **files** that you want to keep to another storage device, such as an external disk or a USB drive.

-To back up your **web browser**, connect your browser to an online account, such as a Firefox account or a Google account.
+* To back up your **web browser**, connect your browser to an online account, such as a Firefox account or a Google account.
 After the Ubuntu installation, your browser synchronizes your data when you log into your account.
 Note that the Safari browser doesn't work on Ubuntu.

+Back up your files from the **USB flash drive**.
+The drive will be erased.

 <!--